iiasa/message_ix/doc/usage.rst

 ============

 In the following a section of publication are shown in which |MESSAGEix| is used.
-For every publication the regional scope, keywords and the usage of |MESSAGEix| are described.
+For each, the spatial scope/resolution, keywords and specific usage of |MESSAGEix| are described.

 Climate mitigation scenarios with persistent COVID-19-related energy demand changes
 -----------------------------------------------------------------------------------